Pringley/masters-thesis/main.markdown

 than 50.
 Nevertheless, there is a small group of slightly over fifty patents with at least a hundred citations each.

-The top ten most-cited patents in our dataset are shown in a table below:
+The top ten most-cited patents in our dataset are shown in Table
+\ref{topindegree}.

  applnID  indegree
 -------- ---------